Thorson Tickled Pink With Friday Victory at the Chili Bowl

 By T.J.
 Buffenbarger

 TULSA, OK (January 17, 2020) — Tanner Thorson won a thrilling preliminary featuring at the 34th annual Chili Bowl Nationals Friday during Vacuworx Global Qualifying/Turn the Bowl Pink Race for the Cause Night at the River Spirit Exposition Center.
-Thorson had to overcome a race for the lead that involved five or six cars at various times going back and forth until passing Ryan Bernall for the lead on lap 23.
-Thorson had to hold off challenge from Bernal and Chris Windom over the final five laps for the victory.
+Thorson had to overcome a race for the lead that involved five or six cars at various times going back and forth until passing Ryan Bernal for the lead on lap 23.
+Thorson had to hold off challenges from Bernal and Chris Windom over the final five laps for the victory.

-For Thorson the feature was waiting game to see when the top of the racetrack would come in following a surface rework before the main event.
+For Thorson the feature was a waiting game to see when the top of the racetrack would come in following a surface rework before the main event.

-“I kind of just poking around on the bottom just to not get drove by, and I ended up getting passed by Tucker (Klaasmeyer),” said Thorson of the early stages of the main event.
+“I was kind of just poking around on the bottom just to not get drove by, and I ended up getting passed by Tucker (Klaasmeyer),” said Thorson of the early stages of the main event.
 “I just stayed in my rhythm there and the long run came in and Windom said he got up top too early.
 I knew the top was going to come in.
 I’m pretty speechless right now, we have a really fast hot rod.”

 Thorson passed fellow west coast driver Ryan Bernal for the victory